 The designated billing office should make adjustments to the consolidated invoice, based on the statement of accounts received.
 The designated billing office pays the consolidated invoice in a timely manner even if all statements of accounts are not received (see subsection 4535.10).
 The GSA SmartPay master contracts contain provisions for disputing any billing discrepancies after payment of the invoices, as long as the charge card contractor is notified within 90 calendar days of the transaction date.

-Payment of the consolidated invoice in a timely manner even if all statements of accounts are not received refers to a payment procedure in which payment is made to a contractor before the government’s verification that supplies have been received.
+Payment of the consolidated invoice in a timely manner, even without receiving all statements of accounts, refers to a payment procedure in which payment is made to a contractor before the government’s verification that supplies and/or services have been received.
 It does not refer to, as provided in the FAR clause 52.232-25, payment to a contractor before the 30th day after receipt of the invoice.

-Agencies must require program participants, including A/OPCs, AOs, cardholders, and other accountable/billing officials, to complete purchase card training in order to understand their roles and responsibilities within the charge card program.
-In accordance with OMB Circular No. A-123, Appendix B, Chapter 3: Training, requirements for executive branch departments and agencies are as follows:
+Federal entities must require program participants, including A/OPCs, AOs, cardholders, and other accountable/billing officials, to complete purchase card training in order to understand their roles and responsibilities within the charge card program.
+In accordance with OMB Circular No. A-123, Appendix B, Chapter 3: Training, requirements for executive branch departments and federal entities are as follows:

-OCCM provides online training modules that fulfill OMB Circular No. A-123, Appendix B, training requirements to agencies.
-In addition, the GSA SmartPay master contracts outline training requirements for charge card contractors, including providing web-based and onsite training options to agencies.
+The Office of Charge Card Management (OCCM), within the GSA Federal Acquisition Service, provides online training modules that fulfill OMB Circular No. A-123, Appendix B training requirements to federal entities.
+In addition, the GSA SmartPay master contracts outline training requirements for charge card contractors, including providing web-based and on-site training options to federal entities.

-Each department and agency should comply with the Debt Collection Improvement Act of 1996 (Public Law 104-134), and the Bureau of the Fiscal Service (Fiscal Service) Final Rule at 31 CFR 208.
+Each department and federal entity should comply with the Debt Collection Improvement Act of 1996 (Public Law 104-134), and the Bureau of the Fiscal Service (Fiscal Service) Final Rule at 31 CFR 208.
 The Fiscal Service Final Rule at 31 CFR 208 requires recipients of federal nontax payments to receive payment by electronic funds transfer, effective May 1, 2011, with certain exceptions.
 Fiscal Service has determined that, wherever possible, federal payments should be made through electronic means.
-Agencies, or their agents, should use electronic funds transfer as the standard method of payment for all federal program payments.
+Federal entities, or their agents, should use electronic funds transfer as the standard method of payment for all federal program payments.

 Direct inquiries concerning the contract through which the government-wide charge card services are offered to: